The Founder’s Journey:

 So, the vision evolved to challenge everything wrong with modern industry:

-A Kickstarter model turning backers into micro-investors, allowing me to repay and benefit even more people who believe in the vision.
+• A Kickstarter model turning backers into micro-investors, allowing me to repay and benefit people who believe in the vision.

-A commitment to fair wages, because nobody should have to work two jobs just to survive.
+• A commitment to fair wages, with a revolutionary payment model, because nobody should have to work two jobs to survive.

 This is why I’m inviting others to be part of it, not just as customers, but as Founders in a movement that redefines what a company can be.